Mulgrave Cricket Club

 Established 1905 – a brief history

+The formation of the club is believed to have been inspired by the Marylebone Cricket Club's (MCC) tour of Australia in 1903-04, an event that ignited cricket's popularity across the nation and led to the establishment of Cricket Australia.
 Although Australia lost that series, in 1903-04, it had created enormous impact in Australia, leading to many cricket clubs being formed around Australia, as well as the establishment of the Australian Board of Control for International Cricket (now known as Cricket Australia) in the same year.

 Go Mully!